jappe999/opengl-rendering-engine/README.md

 A simple rendering engine built with C++ and OpenGL.

+---

+## Background information

+Read more on the technical details in the [documentation folder](.github/docs/README.md)

 ## Installing dependencies

 You'll need to build Vcpkg (which is included as submodule) by executing the command below.